refuel-ai/autolabel/docs/guide/overview/getting-started.md

 Now, we could label a few hundred examples by hand which would take us a few hours.
 Instead, let's use Autolabel to get a clean, labeled dataset in a few minutes.

-A dataset [footnote needed] containing 200 unlabeled movie reviews is available here [link needed], and a couple of examples (with labels) are shown below:
+A dataset[^1] containing 200 unlabeled movie reviews is available [here](https://github.com/refuel-ai/autolabel/blob/main/docs/assets/movie_reviews_preview.csv), and a couple of examples (with labels) are shown below:

 {{ read_csv('docs/assets/movie_reviews_preview.csv') }}

 Our goal is to label the full 200 examples using Autolabel.

+[^1]: Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
+(2011).
+[Learning Word Vectors for Sentiment Analysis](https://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf).
+The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).

 ## Labeling with AutoLabel